pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 Yes.

-## What is the privilege requirements for the target database?
+## What are the privilege requirements for the target database?

 TiDB Lightning requires the following privileges: